Property Taxes and Homestead Exemptions

 How do I apply for a homestead exemption?

 You must apply with your county appraisal district to apply for a homestead exemption.
 Applying is free and only needs to be filed once.
 The application can be found on your appraisal district website or using Texas Comptroller Form 50-114.
 If you turn 65 or become disabled, you need to submit another application to obtain the extra exemption using the same Form 50-114.

 How do I qualify for a homestead exemption on an inherited home?

 If you have inherited your home, you can qualify for 100% of the homestead exemption if the home is your primary residence.
 If you do not have a deed in your name or other recorded instrument documenting your ownership, you can still qualify for an exemption by completing a simple affidavit in the homestead exemption application form, which is available in Form 50-114-A on the Texas Comptroller’s website.
-Several other documents are required to be submitted with the application as proof of ownership.
-See the instructions to Form 50-114 and information about “Heir Property.”
+Several other documents must be submitted with the application as proof of ownership.
+See the instructions for Form 50-114 and information about “Heir Property.”
 Also, see Inherited Homes, Homestead Exemptions, and Property Taxes.

 When do I apply for a homestead exemption?

 You can apply for a homestead exemption at any time.
 If your application is postmarked by April 30, the exemption can be processed in time for your property tax bill that comes out in the fall.
 If you file after April 30, the exemption will be applied retroactively if you file up to one year after the tax delinquency date (typically February 1 of the following tax year).
 You can also apply anytime for the over-65 or disabled person exemption after you qualify; the exemption will be applied retroactively if you file within a year of turning 65 or becoming disabled.